openscd/open-scd/README.md

 ```
 Now open a browser and go to "http://localhost:8080".
 OpenSCD is shown.

+### CoMPAS Service

+During development, it is sometimes handy to use running backend services, like CIM Mapping or SCL Data Service.
+The problem is that these services need an Authorization Header to work.
+Normally these are injected by a reverse proxy
+or something like that.

+There is a work-around and that is using the ModHeader Extension of the Browser (Chrome, Firefox, ...).
+With this extension the header 'Authorization' can be added with a value 'Bearer <access token>'.
+The AccessToken can be retrieved from a running KeyCloak instance.

 ## License

 The [IEC 61850](https://webstore.iec.ch/publication/63319) XSD and NSD code components used are